-24Numerous studies have examined the possible mechanisms behind this phenomenon, such as Baum-Snow and Pavan (2012) and Roca and Puga (2017).
+23Possible mechanisms behind this phenomenon are studied by Baum-Snow and Pavan (2012) and Roca and Puga (2017).
 However, this is not the focus of this paper.

-25For information on cost of living in county, metro area, or state, see data from MIT Living Wage Calculator.
+24For cost-of-living data by county, metro area, or state, see MIT Living Wage Calculator.

-26Appendix A.4 details how I identify and control the counties of employers in the LEHD.
+25Appendix A.4 details how I identify and control the counties of employers in the LEHD.

-Table 3.
+Table 4.
 ECUT Share in U.S.